 The only exception to this is student loans.
 In some cases, the government will reduce the amount of debt you owe on your student loans and delay your payments.
 This can help you catch up on your payments in the short term.
-You may see things online, though, that contradict this.
+You may see things online that contradict this, though.

 How Debt Forgiveness Works

 Essentially, debt forgiveness is simple.
 It’s when all or part of your debt has been written off.
 This process is typically not facilitated by the government but between the creditor and the borrower.
-While there aren’t any specific programs for this in Canada, it doesn’t mean that the creditors won’t offer the ability to do this.
+While there aren’t any specific programs for this in Canada, that doesn’t mean creditors won’t offer the option.

 Free Canadian Government Grants To Pay Off Debt

 In Canada, there are no grants to pay off debt.
 While there are ways to manage your debt and make your debt repayment simpler while reducing your debt problems, the government doesn’t offer them.
 These are offered through credit counselling agencies.
-The credit counselors offer options throught the bankruptcy and insolvency act to create a debt management program that works for you.
+The credit counsellors offer options through the Bankruptcy and Insolvency Act to create a debt management program that works for you.

 As mentioned, there are no government programs available to help pay off debt when you owe money.
-However, there are steps you can take to get debt relief and regain your financial stabillity.
+However, there are steps you can take to get debt relief and regain your financial stability.
 These debt relief options are Consumer Proposals and Bankruptcy.
-They can help you become debt free, reduce your monthly payments and even avoid losing valuable assets.
+They can help you become debt-free, reduce your monthly payments and even avoid losing valuable assets.

 Consumer Proposal

 Consumer proposals are a way for you to legally reduce your debt and improve your financial situation.
 It’s an agreement between you and your creditors, including banks, credit unions and private lenders, and it’s all done through a Licensed Insolvency Trustee.
 You and the trustee work together to determine what amount is reasonable for you to pay back.
-Once this plan has been signed off by the creditors, then your debt management plan will be put into place.
+Once the creditors sign off on the plan, your debt management plan will be put into place.

-However, when going to credit counselling and considering a consumer proposal, it’s also important to consider the cost.
-While all of your interest fees will freeze, you do still have to pay for the consumer proposal itself, which is $1,500 and 20% of your payments.
-It also has a negative impact on your credit score.
+However, when going to credit counselling and considering a consumer proposal, it’s important to factor in the cost.
+While all of your interest fees will freeze, you still have to pay the $ 1,500 consumer proposal fee and 20% of your payments.
+It also negatively impacts your credit score.
 On top of that, not all debt is eligible.
 Eligible debt includes:

 - Credit cards